Jamil Sulong

-Jamil Sulong (6 August 1926 – 25 September 2014) is Malaysian actor, film director and scriptwriter.
-Known as the native from Parit Sulong, Johor.
-He write and direct many film under Malay Film Productions (MFP) during his long career until his retirement in 2008.
-He is noted in the Malay cinema for his longetivity and passion.
+Jamil Sulong (6 August 1926 – 25 September 2014) was a Malaysian actor, film director and scriptwriter.
+Known as a native from Parit Sulong, Johor.
+He wrote and directed many films under Malay Film Productions (MFP) during his long career until his retirement in 2008.
+He is noted in Malay cinema for his longevity and passion.

 He died due to a common cold at the age of 88 on 25 September 2014 after visiting his grandchildren in Damansara.

 Early life

-He is the son of Sulong Mansor and Timun Manang.
-Sulong only attend Elementary School when living in the village.
-Later he is showing interest in drawing comic book and writing musical lyric in his youth days.
-In the late 1940s, he is organizing penulis ASAS '50 in Singapura and Melaka together with his longtime friend: Usman Awang, Yusof Harun, dan Mokhtar Yasin.
+He was the son of Sulong Mansor and Timun Manang.
+Sulong only attended Elementary School while living in the village.
+Later he showed interest in drawing comic books and writing musical lyrics in his youth days.
+In the late 1940s, he organized penulis ASAS '50 in Singapura and Melaka together with his longtime friend: Usman Awang, Yusof Harun, and Mokhtar Yasin.

 Filmmaking career

-At first, Sulong work in Malay Film Productions as English and other language translator around 1948.
-He later become assistant director in 1951.
-In his early days of filmmaking, he is outshined by other Malaysian filmmakers newcomer at time, such as A.R.
+At first, Sulong worked in Malay Film Productions as an English and other language translator around 1948.
+He later became assistant director in 1951.
+In his early days of filmmaking, he was outshined by other Malaysian newcomer filmmakers at time, such as A.R.
 Tompel and P. Ramlee.
-His first director film is Batu Belah Batu Bertangkup in 1959.
-Sulong is widely known for his role as the first Malaccan Sultan, Parameswara/Iskandar Syah in many Malaysian series during 1960s and 70s.
+His first directed film was Batu Belah Batu Bertangkup in 1959.
+Sulong is widely known for his role as the first Malaccan Sultan, Parameswara/Iskandar Syah in many Malaysian series during the 1960s and 70s.

-His first colored TV film is Permintaan Terakhir in 1975, starred by famous actress at the time Uji Rashid.
+His first colore TV film was Permintaan Terakhir in 1975, starring famous actress of the time- Uji Rashid.